August 1, 2024– July 31, 2025

 View of Mountains From Campus

-Approximately 14% of the student population identifies as ethnically diverse with the largest diverse groups identifying as Hispanic/Latino (5.5%), and more than one race (5.2%).
-There is also a significant American Indian/Alaska Native population on campus (around 1.39% of students), as well as 500 Veteran students.
+Approximately 17% of the student population identifies as ethnically diverse with the largest diverse groups identifying as Hispanic/Latino (5.5%), and more than one race (5.2%).
+There is also a significant American Indian/Alaska Native population on campus (around 1.5% of students), an more than 530 Veteran students.

 MSU boasts large business, engineering, architecture, and education programs in addition to having medical and veterinary programs.
 It has a competitive NCAA Division I intercollegiate athletics program which is part of the Big Sky Conference.
 Bobcat pride is very evident on campus.
 Go Cats!